Curtico/vimrc/README.md

 # The Ultimate vimrc

-Over the last 10 years, I have used and tweaked Vim.
+> Over the last 10 years, I have used and tweaked Vim.
 This configuration is the ultimate vimrc (or at least my version of it).

+This is a fork of amix's Ultimate vimrc with some of my own person preferences worked in.

 There are two versions: